Institutional Profile & Governance

-At present, Stevens consists of three schools and one college: the Wesley J. Howe School of Technology Management (STM), the Charles V. Schaefer Jr. School of Engineering and Sciences (SES), the School of Systems and Enterprises (SSE) and the College of Arts and Letters (CAL).
-The College of Arts and Letters offers a single Bachelor of Arts degree, a double Bachelor of Arts degree, an undergraduate minor, and a Master's degree program.
-The remaining three schools individually offer Bachelor's, Master's, and Doctoral degrees.
+At present, Stevens consists of three schools and one college: the School of Business, the Charles V. Schaefer Jr. School of Engineering and Sciences (SES), the School of Systems and Enterprises (SSE) and the College of Arts and Letters (CAL).
+The College of Arts and Letters offers a single Bachelor of Arts degree, a double Bachelor of Arts degree, an undergraduate minor, and a master's degree program.
+The remaining three schools individually offer bachelor's, master's, and doctoral degrees.
 The Institute also offers multidisciplinary and interdisciplinary programs at the graduate level.
 Stevens also maintains research centers involved in niche areas which support its academic mission.

 At the undergraduate level Stevens offers four-year full-time and five-year cooperative educational experiences leading to Bachelor of Science, Bachelor of Engineering, and Bachelor of Arts degrees.
 Undergraduate courses are taught in the traditional classroom mode supported by a variety of digital learning platforms and experiential learning programs.

 At the graduate level Stevens offers master's degrees in science, engineering, business and technology management on campus, primarily during the evening hours.
 Stevens also offers off-campus programs at industrial and government sites, and it offers many master's programs in the online mode through its WebCampus platform.
 Most of our PhD students study full-time on campus.
 Interdisciplinary master's programs and interdisciplinary PhD programs are also available.